preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Edit Features
 ---------------
-If it's needed to upgrade a feature for the Publishing App, you need to go here.
+If it's needed to upgrade a feature for the Teamwork, you need to go here.
 You also go here to activate or remove a feature.

 .. image:: teamwork-app-features-65.png